- SMP Forms

 Students sometimes mistakenly believe that all SMPs in Psychology must involve empirical research that involves quantitative data-collection, hypothesis testing, and use of statistical methods to analyze data.
 Although many PsycSMPs fit this description, this is not a requirement.
 Regardless of the form the SMP takes, all students working on a SMP in Psychology must have a Psychology faculty mentor and must complete an extensive review of the relevant literature.

 A PsycSMP cannot simply consist of a literature review, but a variety of other approaches and methods can be used in designing and completing SMPs.
-Literature review based PsycSMPs can, in their final form, be accompanied by the creation of documentaries, websites, handbooks, or program proposals or paired with information gleaned from animal observations or interviews—all these, and more, have been done in years past.
+Literature review based PsycSMPs can, in their final form, be accompanied by the creation of documentaries, websites, handbooks, or program proposals or paired with qualitative data gleaned from animal observations or interviews—all these, and more, have been done in years past.

 SMP Blackboard Site